Patrick Bamford is back at Middlesbrough following a £6m transfer from Chelsea and looking for a fresh start of his own.

 When this was put to Bamford he was unfazed.

 ‘I totally didn’t know about that and I’m not worried,’ he smiled.
 ‘He has spoken to me a few times already and we have a great relationship.
 Even after I left first time we were texting and in contact.
 He trusts me and that’s important.
 He said last week: ‘I know you will try and do everything at once.
 But remember that you haven’t played for 18 months.
 I know you will become the player we know you can be but don’t try and do it all in one go’.

 ‘For me, that was perfect.
 I know I will get in to the team when I am ready and I think that will be in the near future but he is playing it his way.
 He has worked at Real Madrid with Mourinho.
 He has seen how to manage players.
-He will get me to where I need to be.’
+And he will get me to where I need to be.’

 Part of Bamford’s charm is his lack of pretence, his totally disarming candour.
 He never kicked a ball for Chelsea but said: ‘Maybe I have failed but I haven’t given up on that one yet’.

 Asked meanwhile how he has progressed with a public vow to develop an ‘edge’ like Diego Costa, he laughed: ‘I have tried but it’s difficult when you only ever play in training!

 ‘You don’t want to leave one on your team-mate do you?
 I spent a whole pre-season with Costa and even though he was one of the funniest guys in the team, he did train with an edge.
 The ball got played up to him once and Cesar Azpilicueta just nudged him and he turned round and looked at him as though he was about to kill him.
 I was like: ‘Woah’.